sdegroot/iamgroot-blog-archetype/content/post/my-thoughts-about-working-remotely.md

 The two previous points are kind of nice to haves but not the most important advantage.
 There is something much better that can be gained by allowing remote work.
 According to some studies and experiments<sup>[[1]](https://phys.org/news/2018-02-home-happier-youre.html)[[2]](https://www.forbes.com/sites/victorlipman/2016/05/02/are-remote-workers-happier-and-more-productive-new-survey-offers-answers/#51c905646663)[[3]](https://open.buffer.com/state-remote-work-2018/)[[4]](https://remote.co/how-working-from-home-makes-people-happier/)</sup> remote work can be beneficial for the employee happiness.
 And employee happiness usually leads to higher productivity [[1]](http://fortune.com/2015/10/29/happy-productivity-work/).

-A lot of people also experience office work as beig less productive.
+A lot of people also experience office work as being less productive.
 This is usually because they get easily distracted by their [colleagues](https://www.fastcompany.com/40419045/what-to-do-when-the-biggest-office-distraction-is-your-coworkers).
-Other reasons for loss of productivity include: noise of an open-office, visual pollution due to many people moving around [[1]](https://www.inc.com/geoffrey-james/science-just-proved-that-open-plan-offices-destroy-productivity.html) and many useless meetings.
+Other reasons for loss of productivity include: noise of an open-office, visual pollution due to many people moving around [[1]](https://www.inc.com/geoffrey-james/science-just-proved-that-open-plan-offices-destroy-productivity.html) and many not-so-useful meetings.
 This last item is one of my own experiences.
 I will admit, it is more complicated to have a meeting with people virtually versus physically.
 However, one great benefit of this, is that people will be much more inclined to only have useful meetings.
-Useless meetings would even become more annoying if you'd have to do them virtually.
+You will notice that you will have less meetings and the ones that you will have, will likely be more productive.
+But this is subject for a whole new blog post.

 So by giving people more freedom by letting them work from any place they desire, has many benefits.
 However, there is also one major risk to take into account.
 Not everyone is capable of this level of autonomy.
 There is a need for discpline and self-direction.